Dietary conservatism: Plasticity in expression

 Although dietary conservatism is a trait with a genetic basis, its expression is, like any behaviour, a dynamic interaction between genes and the environment.
 Specifically, the expression of DC has been shown to be influenced by an individual's experience of the encounter with novel food in different contexts.
 For example, extended experience with multiple different colours of novel food makes a conservative individual more likely to accept an additional novel colour.
-Conversely, encounters with novel food which is distasteful, increases the strength of the dietary conservatism response, making the individual extremely averse to novel foods thereafter.
+Conversely, encounters with novel food which is distasteful increase the strength of the dietary conservatism response, making the individual extremely averse to novel foods thereafter.
 Social cues can also be important.
 If a domestic chick (without direct access to food) observes another individual consuming novel food, then the avoidance of novel food by the observer is reduced.
 Alternatively, if chicks cannot see the food choice, and their companion is simply a competitor for food, then already-conservative individuals become more so, and only take the familiar food.
 The strength of expression of DC also depends on the forager's perceived risk of predation pressure, hunger levels, and perceived availability of food.